rschmitt/heatseeker/README.md

 * Heatseeker requires no unstable language features and can be compiled with the stable Rust toolchain (currently version 1.0.0).
 * Heatseeker contains a fully working implementation of multi-threaded matching, but because it depends on an unstable feature (scoped threads) it is disabled by default.
 Since Heatseeker is extremely fast even with a single thread, this is not a big deal.
 * In a few places in the Heatseeker code, there are workarounds to avoid the use of experimental features, such as libc, scoped, collections, and old_io.
 As Rust matures, these workarounds will be eliminated.
-* Heatseeker is not currently available through package managers like choco, brew, or apt-get.
-However, this may now be possible, due to the recent stabilization of Rust and the elimination of the last uses of experimental features in Heatseeker.

 ## Building